lavanet/docs/docs/lava-blockchain/join-mainnet-manual.md

 panic: UPGRADE "XYZ" NEEDED at height: 12345
 ```

 This message specifies that it was agreed to upgrade to a new version at a certain height of the network.
-Note: When using a cosmovisor setup, the upgrade is being taken care of automatically for you.
+Note: When using a cosmovisor setup, the >

 This situation requires a different binary (`lavad`) to work with, the process is as specified below: